636F57/CryptoAttackers/RSA-Wiener/README.md

 "python WienersAttack.py"

 The program will ask you to input N and e., and possible maximum value of x.
-Please input them as base-10 integer.
+Please input them as base-10 integers.

 Below is a screenshot of demo.